 - Watering is more direct, therefore you waste less.

-- Weeds are easy to control n square foot gardening, as they are in a controlled space, lightweight soil and easily accessible.
+- Weeds are easy to control in square foot gardening, as they are in a controlled space, with lightweight soil and are easily accessible.

 - Fertilizing becomes easier, and less is used, again because of the controlled space.